tmcdonagh/DockerProjects/monitor/README.md

 # Monitor

-Sends CPU information to server for display on apache server
+Very inefficiently sends CPU information to server for display on apache server